pankaj-k/pankaj-k.github.io/aboutme.md

 My experience, summarized in one line:

-**“Software Engineering: A different way of doing the same thing every twenty years.”**
+**“Software Engineering - A different way of doing the same thing every twenty years.”**